LedgerHQ/ledger-live/apps/ledger-live-mobile/docs/llm_e2e_testing.md

   - Debug: `pnpm mobile e2e:build -c android.emu.debug`
   - Release: `pnpm mobile e2e:build -c android.emu.release`
 - Run the tests
-  - Debug: First, run `pnpm mobile start` to run Metro bundler, then in a separate terminal window run `pnpm mobile e2e:test -c android.emu.debug`
+  - Debug: First, run `pnpm mobile start` to run Metro bundler, then in a separate terminal window run `pnpm mobile e2e:test -c android.emu.debug`.
+When developing locally, you may need to put the content of the .env.mock file in the app .env file to have the right test environment.
   - Release: `pnpm mobile e2e:test -c android.emu.release`

 > If you get an error for Android debug tests complaining that the emulator cannot find the bundled JS script, run `adb reverse tcp:8081 tcp:8081` before starting the tests (but make sure the emulator is already started).
 This makes it possible for the emulator to access the Metro bundler on your local machine.